osalvador/dbax-lite/doc/Installation.md

 ## dbax installation

-To install **dbax** you will need to have a user with the `RESOURCE` role.
-Then installation process is very simple, just download the source code and compile it.
+If you already have access to an oracle database, installing **dbax** is very simple.
+You will need to have a user with the `RESOURCE` role.
+Just download the source code and compile it.

 ```sh
 git clone https://github.com/osalvador/dbax-lite.git